 - Communication level

 As you can see from the graph above, the more distant the team, the bigger the risk but the lower the cost.
 However, nothing is totally black and white — each type of development has its pros and cons.

 Let’s review them through the prism of the above-mentioned criteria.
 Let’s start with the most important thing – the cost!

 Full-time in-house employees and local outsourcing agencies are just as expensive as the high cost of living in the West and Australia compared to Asia and Eastern Europe.

-Besides offering more affordable prices, outsourcing agencies handle all the routine and expenses associated with hiring, onboarding, taxes, and office equipment.
+Besides offering more affordable prices, outsourcing agencies handle all the routine and TCE (the total cost of engagement) associated with hiring, onboarding, taxes, and office equipment.

 2. Communication level